 At Empire State South in Atlanta, Kellie Thorn uses tea to push a drink toward either darker or lighter notes.
 “Black teas are roastier, more earthy,” she says, “while green teas are drier, more floral, and can even take on an ocean-like, salty flavor.”
 One of her most popular concoctions is Smitty’s Grande Tea, a combination of bourbon, lemon juice, Benedictine, and simple syrup with a teaspoon of Golden Assam, a rich and malty Indian black tea with notes of honey.

 Then there are the herbal varieties.
-When Matt Tocco, the head bartender at Nashville’s Pinewood Social, makes a whiskey sour—generally bourbon, sugar, lemon juice, and egg white—he steeps Weller Special Reserve in something not often seen around Southern bars: chamomile tea.
+When Matt Tocco, the beverage director at Nashville’s Strategic Hospitality in Nashville, which runs the Patterson House, Pinewood Social and the Downtown Sporting Club, makes a whiskey sour—generally bourbon, sugar, lemon juice, and egg white—he steeps Weller Special Reserve in something not often seen around Southern bars: chamomile tea.
 Unusual, but compelling—the chamomile gives the drink a light, warming overtone, sanding down the edge of the whiskey and pulling back on the drink’s sweetness.